Lutfur Rahman Kajal

-Lutfur Rahman Kajal is a Bangladesh Nationalist Party politician and a former member of parliament from Cox's Bazar-3.
+Lutfur Rahman Kazal (লুতফর রহমান কাজল) is a Bangladesh Nationalist Party politician and a former Member of Parliament from Cox's Bazar-3.
+He was re-elected as the Member of Parliament for Cox's Bazar-3 in the 2026 general election.

-Early life
+Early life and education

+Kazal was born on 18 November 1966 in the village of Gomatali in Cox's Bazar subdivision, then part of the Chittagong District of East Pakistan.
+His father, Alhaj Mustafizur Rahman, was an industrialist who founded the Niribili Group, while his mother, Saleha Khanam, was a member of the Bangladeshi parliament.

-Kajal was born on 18 November 1960.
-He has a B.com degree.
+He has a Bachelor of Commerce degree.

 Career

+Kazal became involved in politics during his student life, joining the Bangladesh Jatiotabadi Chatra Dal.
+Eventually, he was elected as Secretary of Fishermen Affairs at the BNP National Executive Committee.

-Kajal was elected to parliament in 2008 from Cox's Bazar-3 as a Bangladesh Nationalist Party candidate.
+Kazal was elected to parliament in 2008 from Cox's Bazar-3 as a Bangladesh Nationalist Party candidate.
 Prime Minister Sheikh Hasina blamed him for the 2012 Ramu violence in which Muslims attacked Buddhist residents of Ramu Upazila.

-Kajal's restaurant was vandalized by activists of Bangladesh Chhatra League along with the nearby Bangladesh Nationalist Party office in July 2024 during the 2024 Bangladesh quota reform movement.
+Kazal's restaurant was vandalized by activists of Bangladesh Chhatra League along with the nearby Bangladesh Nationalist Party office in July 2024 during the 2024 Bangladesh quota reform movement.